yuhonghong66/kkulma.github.io/_posts/2017-11-07-automated_machine_learning_in_cancer_detection.md

 date: 2017-11-07
 ---

-I get bored from doing two things: i) [spot-checking](https://machinelearningmastery.com/why-you-should-be-spot-checking-algorithms-on-your-machine-learning-problems/) + optimising parameters of my predictive models and ii) reading about how 'black box' machine learning (particularly deep learning) models are and how little we can do to better understand how they learn (or not learn, for example when they [take a panda bear as a vulture](https://codewords.recurse.com/issues/five/why-do-neural-networks-think-a-panda-is-a-vulture)!).
+I get bored from doing two things: i) [spot-checking](https://machinelearningmastery.com/why-you-should-be-spot-checking-algorithms-on-your-machine-learning-problems/) + optimising parameters of my predictive models and ii) reading about how 'black box' machine learning (particularly deep learning) models are and how little we can do to better understand how they learn (or not learn, for example when they [take a panda bear for a vulture](https://codewords.recurse.com/issues/five/why-do-neural-networks-think-a-panda-is-a-vulture)!).
 In this post I'll test a) H2O's function `h2o.automl()` that may help me automate the former and b) [Thomas Lin Pedersen](https://twitter.com/thomasp85)'s `library(lime)` that may help clarify the latter.

 ### ACCURATE & AUTOMATED PREDICTIVE MODELS USING `h2o.automl()`

 This post would never happen if not for the inspiration I got from two excellent blog posts: [Shirin Glander](https://twitter.com/ShirinGlander)'s [Lime presentation](https://shiring.github.io/machine_learning/2017/04/23/lime) and [Matt Dancho](https://twitter.com/mdancho84) 's [HR data analysis](http://www.business-science.io/business/2017/09/18/hr_employee_attrition.html).
-There's no hiding that this post is basically copy-catting their work, at least I'm standing on the shoulders of giants, hey!
+There's no hiding that this post is basically copy-catting their work - at least I'm standing on the shoulders of giants, hey!

 I'll use the powerful `h2o.automl()` function to optimise and choose the most accurate model classifying benign and malignant cancer cells from the Wisconsin dataset.